Upcoming Labs & Events

 Buy One, Sponsor One: Each full-price registration covers your tuition and also sponsors a complimentary ticket for a living expert—an individual directly impacted by the industry of focus who does not work within it.

 During registration, you may nominate a qualified living expert or designate someone to receive your sponsored ticket.
+Student participants can receive volunteer hours for participation in the program.

-Technology without trust isn’t innovation—it’s risk.
+Technology without trust isn’t innovation—it’s risk and erasure.

 From generative Artificial Intelligence to everyday apps, digital platforms are shaping how we live, work, connect, and make decisions.
 Whether you’re developing AI models, building digital tools, or deploying platforms at scale, the Re/Designing Trust Action Lab challenges you to center transparency, equity, and accountability at every stage of innovation.
 This four-day immersive experience centers those most impacted by technological harm, not just as stakeholders, but as co-creators.